Are you thinking about a road trip around Western Australia? You’re looking for tips, ideas for the kids and itineraries?

 This map shows the majority of Perth’s suburbs that I mention in this section.

-I have been told that Perth has changed enormously in the last ten years, growing from a sleepy and stress free community into a bustling city.
+I have been told that Perth has changed enormously in the last ten years, growing from a sleepy and stress-free community into a bustling city.
 These nightscape photos certainly show the light pollution being omitted from the high rise buildings but they do make pretty reflections.
 Of course, now is the brand new Queen Elizabeth Quay which I have yet to visit.

 Unsurprisingly, for a city built on/around/including water, there are quite a few inlet areas that provide great restaurants and also fantastic photography opportunities.

-Claisebrook Cove is in east Perth and just a short distance from the centre.
+Claisebrook is in east Perth and just a short distance from the centre.
 With a vibrant restaurant atmosphere and with plentiful outdoor eating areas, it is a lively place to be.
 There are lots of bars, restaurants, cafes and apartments here.

 Despite the warmth of the people chatting, eating and drinking, the water provides an eerie, cold calm.

-Nowadays, Perth is home to an enormous plastic cactus, the iconic boatshed, water fountains, a great summer time twilight hawkers selling food from around the world, the cultural centre and so much more.
+Nowadays, Perth is home to an enormous plastic cactus, the iconic boatshed, water fountains, a great summertime twilight hawkers market selling food from around the world, the cultural centre and so much more.